seratch/bolt-starter/README.md

 ### Create a new sandbox

 It's pretty simple.
-Create a new sandbox by importing this repostiory and configure env variables.
+Create a new sandbox by importing this repostiory.
 The steps are:

 * Click `Create Sandbox`
 * Go to `IMPORT` tab